• 10.00am - 5.30pm

 Mafeking

-Mafeking was the most northerly town in Cape Colony and had been claimed by the SAR prior to the outbreak of war.
+Mafeking was the most northerly town in the Cape Colony and had been claimed by the SAR prior to the outbreak of war.
 Immediately after the expiry of the SAR ultimatum on 11 October, 6,000 Boers under the command of General Piet Cronje attempted to seize it.

 Strategic importance